Who is Hattori Tea Farm?

 Yoshiaki Hattori assumed leadership as the fourth-generation owner, carrying forward the family legacy while modernizing operations.
 He became one of three partners responsible for operating one of Japan's most desirable Tencha processing facilities, located secretly in the Tenryu mountain range, continuing to craft single-origin, small-batch matcha and sencha using traditional methods.

-Find a matcha brand like Hattori Tea Farm
+Which matcha cultivars does Hattori Tea Farm produce?